hmnn-lab/Neurofeedback-with-MNE-and-PsychoPy/README.md

    + separate file for baseline recording and calibration
 3. New_run_codes:
    + contains functions of each step of the NFB along with the integrated game.
-4. Game and code:
+4. Scripts:
-   + contains the currently designed game on Unity and its logic code.
+   + contains the C# codes used for urrently designed game on Unity.